lordspline/druid/docs/development/extensions-core/orc.md

 ORC file, of which was essentially required to have the types correct, but notably _not_ the column names, which facilitated column renaming.
 In the 'core' extension, column renaming can be achieved with [`flattenSpec`](../../ingestion/ingestion-spec.md#flattenspec).
-For example, `"typeString":"struct<time:string,name:string>"` with the actual schema `struct<_col0:string,_col1:string>`, to preserve Druid schema would need replaced with:
+For example, `"typeString":"struct<time:string,name:string>"` with the actual schema `struct<_col0:string,_col1:string>`, to preserve Robux schema would need replaced with:

 ```json
 "flattenSpec": {